annaesvensson/yellow-publish/README.md

 ## How to make an extension

 [Start with a feature](https://github.com/schulle4u/yellow-helloworld), [language](https://github.com/annaesvensson/yellow-language/tree/main/translations/english) or [theme](https://github.com/annaesvensson/yellow-stockholm).
 This will show you which files are required.
 The [extension settings](#settings) are stored in file `extension.ini`.
 For sophisticated extensions there's an [API for developers](https://datenstrom.se/yellow/help/api-for-developers).
-Please make sure that your extension follows our coding and documentation standards.
+Have a look at the code of installed extensions, make yourself familiar with our coding and documentation standards.
 Then you can dive into any extension and find a well-known structure in which you can quickly find your way around.
 Upload your extension to GitHub, let us know if you need help.

 If you want others to discover your extension, add the topic [datenstrom-yellow](https://github.com/topics/datenstrom-yellow) to your repository.